 - Predictive Analytics

 These tools do not directly impact how we communicate — that is the role of UC applications — but rather, they attempt to make our communications much more effective.
 A large emphasis is directly placed in interpreting interactions, and understanding several different factors to provide a prediction, or guide towards a successful outcome.

 AI does have one specific requirement to function properly, and that is data.
-You can think of AI as an artificial brain almost, and to function that brain needs information to process and learn.
+You can think of AI as an artificial brain almost, and to function that the brain needs information to process and learn.
 The AI “brain” is a neural network that takes big data and breaks it down with so-called “deep learning” to identify patterns and ultimately run algorithms to determine potential outcomes and make predictions.